 ONSITE/STICK BUILDING: This method of building requires the fence to be constructed piece by piece using 4" x 4" x 8' rough cut line posts, 2" x 4" x 8' number 2 primed runners, and 1/2" thick rough cut dog eared pickets.

-A small percentage of Central Florida fence companies use this method of building; however, more and more onsite builders are popping up in the market place.
+A small percentage of Central Florida fence companies use this method of building; however, more and more onsite builders are popping up in the marketplace.
 As a result, these newer builders make simple mistakes but ones that cost the homeowner dearly.
-Mistake such as using the wrong picket spacing, the wrong nails, or the wrong lumber.
-So make sure the right questions are asked.
+Mistakes such as using the wrong picket spacing, the wrong nails, or the wrong lumber.
+Make sure the right questions are asked.

 When it comes to aesthetics and structures, this building method receives a hesitant thumbs up!
 If it's not built correctly or someone cuts a corner, this building method is just as dangerous as prefabricating.
 Understand, if build correctly, the aesthetic will last 3-5 years; and the fence itself will last 8-10 years.

 THIS METHOD IS MORE RESISTANT TO THE THREE DISTINCT PROBLEMS IF BUILT CORRECTLY.
 SEE PRO'S AND CON'S.